convergence-rfq/convergence-program-library/.autodoc/docs/markdown/psyoptions-american-instrument/js/generated/instructions/cleanUp.d.md

 - CleanUpInstructionArgs is a type that defines the arguments needed for a clean-up instruction, including an asset identifier.
 CleanUpInstructionAccounts is a type that defines the accounts needed for a clean-up instruction, including various public keys.

 3. What is the createCleanUpInstruction function used for?
-- The createCleanUpInstruction function is used to create a clean-up instruction for a given set of accounts and arguments, and optionally a program ID.
+- The createCleanUpInstruction function is used to create a transaction instruction for a clean-up operation, using the provided accounts and arguments.
+It optionally takes a programId parameter to specify the Solana program ID.